-The bags of pork scratchings displayed in the bar owned by Felix Forsythe (Bernard Cribbins) show the prices in dual currency (1/- or 5p).
+The bags of pork scratchings displayed in Covent Garden pub The Globe, owned by Felix Forsythe (Bernard Cribbins), show the prices in dual currency (1/- or 5p).
 The same is true on various price lists seen in the market.
-While the UK had introduced decimal currency in February 1971, both the new and old currencies were used until around 1973 hence in some places, you would have found dual currency in use and on display.
+While the UK had introduced decimal currency in February 1971, both the new and old currencies were used until around 1973; hence in some places, you would have found dual currency in use and on display.

 Several of the cast were unhappy with the lack of authenticity and Britishness of some of the dialogue.
 Jon Finch used to send notes to Alfred Hitchcock's secretary with suggested improvements.
 Hitchcock was not always pleased at this: "Jon, I said you could make alterations.
 I didn't say you could rewrite the whole script."
 However, many of Finch's script amendments were indeed used in the final film.